Our only consideration on where customers receive medical treatment, is on ensuring the best possible clinical outcome.Learn more

 We, tifgroup, operate differently and are passionate about making a stand, with very good reason and that is the best possible chance of good clinical outcome for the customer.

-A five-year-old was taken to a private hospital in a popular Spanish resort after complaining of stomach pain.
-The private hospital diagnosed gastroenteritis placed onto an IV saline solution for rehydration and declared the child would be fine in a few days.
+A young child was taken to a private hospital in a popular European destination after complaining of stomach pain.
+The private hospital diagnosed gastroenteritis and placed the child onto an IV saline solution for rehydration.
+The hospital declared that the child would be fine in a few days.

-We, tifgroup, advised that the child should be transferred to a children’s unit attached to a university teaching hospital but the private clinic criticised the quality of care at the public hospital and the parents made the decision for the five-year-old to stay put.
+tifgroup, advised that the child should be transferred to a children’s unit attached to a University Teaching Hospital, but the private clinic criticised the quality of care at the public hospital and the parents made the decision for the young child to stay put.
 The next morning, the child’s condition had deteriorated and a doctor from the university teaching hospital was called to attend the private clinic.